SAP-archive/helm-broker/README.md

   ├── deploy                    # Dockerfiles to build applications image │
-  ├── docs                      # Documentation related to the project │    ├── proposals                # Proposed architecture decisions
-  │    └── release                  # Release notes template
+  ├── docs                      # Documentation related to the project │    ├── assets                  # Diagrams and assets used in the documentation │    └── internal                # Proposals and release-related documentation │
-  │
   ├── hack                      # Scripts used by the Helm Broker developers │    ├── boilerplate              # Header used while generating code